CarlosGS/facemask-print-vertical/source_code/generic_stacker/README.md

-# Stack and print multiple copies with a easy separation
+# Stack and print multiple copies (easy separation!)

 Tutorial to generate your own models: